dwarvesf/playbook/community/how-to-take-better-screenshots-on-mac.md

 ![annotate](assets/how-to-take-better-screenshots/annotation-tool.png)

-- **Background Tool in Annotate**: Easily create beautiful social media posts that stand out from others.You can even change the padding, shadow, alignment and border radius of your screenshot.

-The Auto Balance option will make your screenshot look perfectly aligned by adjusting the space around the content of your screenshot.
+- **Background Tool in Annotate**: Easily create beautiful social media posts that stand out from others.
+You can even change the padding, shadow, alignment, and border-radius of your screenshot.
+The Auto Balance option will make your screenshot look perfectly aligned by adjusting the space around the content.

 ![backgroundtool](assets/how-to-take-better-screenshots/background-tool.png)